sweattep/ancient_quotes/README.md

 >Wisdom reacheth from one end to another mightily: and sweetly doth she order all things.
 I loved her, and sought her out from my youth, I desired to make her my spouse, and I was a lover of her beauty.
 In that she is conversant with God, she magnifieth her nobility: yea, the Lord of all things himself loved her.
 For she is privy to the mysteries of the knowledge of God, and a lover of his works.

 >If riches be a possession to be desired in this life; what is richer than wisdom, that worketh all things?
 And if prudence work; who of all that are is a more cunning workman than she?
 And if a man love righteousness her labours are virtues: for she teacheth temperance and prudence, justice and fortitude: which are such things, as men can have nothing more profitable in their life.
 If a man desire much experience, she knoweth things of old, and conjectureth aright what is to come: she knoweth the subtilties of speeches, and can expound dark sentences: she foreseeth signs and wonders, and the events of seasons and times.

+>Don't think I have come to abolish the Torah or the Prophets.
+I have come not to abolish but to complete.

+>This symbolizes the present age and indicates that the conscience of the person performing the service cannot be brought to the goal by the gifts and sacrifices he offers.